ketchup-cfg/Forum-Api/README.md

 After the appsettings file has been configured, run `dotnet run` while in the /src/Forum.Api directory to run the ASP.NET Core Web API application.

-## Running the ASP.NET Core Razor Pages Application
+## Running the ASP.NET Core Razor Pages Application (Work In Progress)

+***As a note, the work for the Razor Pages application has not progressed, yet, so as of right now, there is not much to see here.***

 First, navigate to the /src/Forum.Pages directory, and create a file named appsettings.Development.json.